 Monday–Saturday, 9 am–4:45 pm

 Sunday, noon–4:45 pm

-The Museum Store offers nature-related books, games, toys, and gifts.
+The Museum Store and Center Store offer nature-related books, games, toys, and gifts.
 No time to shop?
 At least two weeks prior to your visit, order gift bags for your group.
 The Museum Store is operated by the Friends of the Museum; all proceeds benefit the Museum.
 For more information, contact the Museum Store at 919.707.9854.